JWeinelt/Caesar-Docs/versioned_docs/version-2.0.0/installation/Server/02-install-windows.md

 :::

-First, you have to download the latest version (or the version you want to use) from [GitHub](https://github.com/JWeinelt/Caesar/releases).
+First, you have to download the latest version (or the version you want to use) from [the Website](https://caesarnet.cloud/downloads).
 Save it at any location you want to run later.
 You have two options on Windows:
 - Download the .zip-File like on Linux
 - Download the setup.exe file to automatically download and extract all needed files to a directory of your liking.